 Initially, I wanted to learn more about Stoicism since the name has found its way into our everyday use.
 I was surprised to learn that the lack of feeling commonly associated with the philosophy is a misinterpretation.

 The Stoic does feel the good as well as the bad but does not let fortune or misfortune change his character, for the truly independent individual is one who finds strength and contentment within himself instead of through outside forces–a question I explore in The Last Night.
-This concept is just one of the many topics Seneca discusses in his letters.

 “So, what does this have to do with Dorothy Parker?” you ask.